shashanks19102010-hue/My-Second-Project/README.md

 #My-Second-Project
-This is my first GitHub repository
+This is my second GitHub repository